-Essential Emacs Packages for Efficient Software Development and Text Editing
+Essential Emacs Packages for Efficient Software Development and General Text Editing

 In the pursuit of an optimized Emacs setup, I focused on enhancing defaults and minimizing the number of installed packages to maintain simplicity and efficiency: